-Sometimes, you just need a sweet treat right before bedtime that erases all holiday-related anxieties and gets you ready for a good night's sleep.
+Sometimes, you just need a sweet treat right before bedtime that erases all those holiday-related worries and gets you ready for a good night's rest.
 That's why we went into the Cornbread Kitchen and whipped up our Cornbread Hemp CBD Bedtime Snowballs™.
 As an added bonus, this recipe is vegan friendly and gluten free.

 Each snowball contains 25 mg of Cornbread Hemp's Whole Flower CBD Oil.
 If you'd like a stronger snowball, you can substitute our extra-strength Whole Flower CBD Oil, which would give each snowball 50 mg of CBD and 2 mg of hemp-derived THC for a very good night's sleep, indeed.
 Here's what you need to make Cornbread Hemp's Bedtime Snowballs™.

 - 3/4 cup macadamia nuts, roasted and salted

 - 1/2 tablespoon coconut oil, melted

 - Up to 12 full droppers of Cornbread Hemp Whole Flower CBD Oil.
 For 12 servings, that will be 25 mg per snowball.

 - 1/4 cup chocolate chips (mini dark chocolate chips, if you can find them)

 - Put the macadamia nuts into a blender until they turn into a thick paste.

 - Add the CBD oil and coconut oil.
 Process in the blender until the macadamia nut butter becomes smooth.
 This could require a little more oil to get the right consistency.
 You can add more coconut oil for this, or hey — more CBD oil.